newlei/papernote/fairness.md

 order: 2
 ---

-We focus on fair representation learning
+We focus on fair representation learning in recommendation.